safetibase/safetibase/README.md

     - 'Include contract' - This is a Boolean that determines whether contracts can be added to hazards
     - 'Exportable workflow states' - This is a list of workflow states that can be exported during bulk edit.

-To find your SafetIbase page, go to 'Site Contents' > 'Site Assets' > 'pages' > '3.0' > 'dashboard.aspx'
+- To find your SafetIbase page, go to 'Site Contents'> 'Site Assets'> 'pages'> '3.0'> 'dashboard.aspx.
-It is recommended to add a shortcut to 'dashboard.aspx' on the SharePoint site homepage for ease of access.
+  - It is recommended to add a shortcut to 'dashboard.aspx' on the SharePoint homepage for ease of access.
 -----------------------------------------------------
 CHANGE LOG: